Skip to content

 The objective data can prove beneficial to the patient as well, offering a visual marker of improvement when the results may not be dramatic enough to notice a change.

-“Exact measurements are critical because patients can see the numbers, make goals for improvement and then see if they improved,” says Friedman.
+“Exact measurements are critical because patients can see the numbers, make goals for improvement and then see if they improved,” says Dr. Friedman.
 “Having a ‘shoulder issue that we work on’ is something non-tangible, but having numbers and improving those numbers over the course of rehab is a powerful motivational tool and helps us know if we are doing a good job with our activity prescription as well.”

 Computerized inclinometers provide objective measurements, which can be used to automatically calculate validity, reliability, and reproducibility using the coefficient of variation.
 The software allows you to do in 5 minutes what would take you 15 or more if you did it manually—not to mention, the increase in possibility of error.”